jcondor98/statistics/docs/thesis/thesis.md

 In particular, statistical _online algorithms_ allow to build real-time, numerically stable, noise-resistant, computationally efficient models for fast and reliable threat detection.

+Statistical _Autoregressive Moving Average_ models can be very effective in achieving such goal.
+They are often relatively easy to build and deploy, customizable via parameterization, and can take into account contextual stochastic processes (e.g. noise or errors).
+Moreover, they can be built to be self-adjusting to some extent, especially when they are needed to evolve in relation to time.

 ### Solutions for anomaly and threat detection